 Beyond a reduction in time to receive a loan, the arrival of new competitors in the field has radically changed the customer experience in the lending sector in other ways too.

-Where once, customers were only able to access loans during bank opening hours, now they can get the finances they need 24/7.
+Where once, customers were only able to access loans during bank opening hours, now they can now get loan disbursements 24/7.
 This added flexibility has radically improved the service available for customers looking for immediate cashflow.

 Repayment options have diversified as well, with many lenders offering a wide range of load disbursement and collection options to meet the specific needs of the borrower.

-With many of the backend processes automated, companies are also investing more resources into customer support and engagement, helping their customers choose the right product at the right time, and adding a genuine human touch to the process.
+With the ability to automate many of their backend processes, companies are also investing more resources into customer support and engagement, helping their customers choose the right product at the right time, and adding a genuine human touch to the process.

 This is helping to drive and encourage customer retention, which is a great opportunity for lenders to maximise growth.